svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

 ![Scores plot and scatter plot with excluded object shown.](fig11.png)

-The objects, which correspond to the excluded rows, are shown using light gray color.
+The objects, which correspond to the excluded rows, are shown using light grey color.